 16.10.6.5.1 Service Continuity in RRC_IDLE or RRC_INACTIVE

 Mobility procedures for MBS reception allow the UE to start or continue receiving MBS service(s) when changing cells.
 The gNB may indicate in the MCCH the list of neighbour cells providing the same MBS broadcast service(s) as provided in the serving cell.
-This allows the UE, e.g., to request unicast reception of the service before moving to a cell not providing the MBS broadcast service(s) using PTM transmission.
+This allows the UE, e.g., to request unicast reception of the service on a cell not providing the MBS broadcast service(s) using PTM transmission and to avoid the need to read MBS broadcast related system information and potentially MCCH.
+The UE releases the unicast bearer on a cell where the MBS broadcast service(s) are provided via PTM.
 To avoid the need to read MBS broadcast related system information and potentially MCCH on neighbour frequencies, the UE is made aware of which frequency is providing which MBS broadcast services via PTM, through the combination of the following MBS related information:

 - User Service Description (USD), as defined in TS 26.346 [46];